 Hope this helps!!!!

 You can also get one-on-one training at your local SBDC (Small Business Development Center).
-This site will help you locate the one nearest to you:

 You can get facts about your area from your local Chamber of Commerce and Business Development Council.
 Or you can use national online sources like: